memgraph/orb/docs/view-default.md

 ### Property `layout`

-If you want to use one of the predefined layouts (hierarchical (tree), grid, circular...) you can specify the optional property `layout`.
-Simulation physics are ignored when a layout is applied.
-There is no layout applied by default.
+The optional property `layout` controls how graph nodes are positioned.
+You can choose between a physics-based force layout or one of the predefined static layouts (hierarchical (tree), grid, circular).
+The default layout is `force`.

 #### Property `type`

 You can specify the desired layout using the `type` property that can have one of the following values:

+- `force` - fine-grained [D3.js](https://d3js.org/) simulation engine settings.
+They include `isPhysicsEnabled`, `alpha`, `centering`, `collision`, `links`, `manyBody`, and `positioning`.
+You can use `isPhysicsEnabled` to enable or disable physics.
+You can read more about the other settings on the official [`d3-force docs`](https://github.com/d3/d3-force).
+This may be condensed into fewer, more abstract settings in the future

 - `hierarchical` - a tree-like layout style that tries to portrait graph nodes in a hierarchy